 - Request for sex or sexual activity by a workplace superior accompanied by a threat to your job security

-Even though unwelcomed, some employees may succumb to such requests and inappropriate demands by their superiors because many people work to support themselves and their children.
+Even though unwelcome, some employees may succumb to their superiors’ requests and inappropriate demands because many people work to support themselves and their children.
 Some are single parents who can’t forgo their job by refusing unwanted sexual demands.
 Such individuals, especially women, are incredibly vulnerable, and they are less likely to take action because they are afraid that they may lose their jobs.

 Seek Legal Recourse, if it is Not Addressed

-Sometimes sexual harassment behaviors, even when reported, are ignored and pushed under the mat.
+Sometimes sexual harassment behaviors, even when reported, are ignored and swept under the rug.
 And when addressed, the gravity of the situation is either downplayed or denied.
 Eventually, the outcome may be nothing.
 Therefore, to avoid being a victim of sexual harassment, seek help from our experienced lawyer in North Carolina.
-If you’re a sexual harassment victim, contact us to speak with our attorney to discuss your case, without charge or further obligation.
+If you’re a sexual harassment victim, contact us to speak with our attorney to discuss your case without charge or further obligation.

 At the Law Offices of Jason E. Taylor P.C., our lawyer will defend your workplace rights not to have to put up with sexual harassment.
 Call us today.